nuonco/quickstart/README.md

 ## Getting Started

-To get started using Nuon, you'll need to sign up for an account, and install our CLI and TF provider.
+To get started using Nuon, you'll need to sign up for an account, and install our CLI.

 1. Sing up using our [Dashboard](https://app.nuon.co/sign-in).
 1. A build server and runner will be provisioned for you automatically.